Fullmeals.

 Step 3: Knead the Dough

 Transfer the semolina mixture to a plate or flat surface.
-Allow it to cool slightly so it's comfortable to handle.
-Knead it well, similar to kneading dough, for about until it becomes smooth and pliable.
+Allow it to cool slightly so it's comfortable to handle. it well, similar to dough, for about until it becomes smooth and pliable.

 Step 4: Prepare Sugar Syrup

 In a separate pot, combine 1 katori sugar and 1 katori water.
 Heat it over medium heat, stirring until the sugar dissolves completely.
-Bring the syrup to a boil and let it simmer for until it's slightly sticky (no specific string consistency is needed).
+Bring the syrup to a boil and let it for until it's slightly sticky (no specific string consistency is needed).
 Keep the syrup warm.

 Step 5: Shape Gulab Jamuns

-From the kneaded dough, take small portions and roll them into smooth, crack-free round balls.
+From the dough, take small portions and roll them into smooth, crack-free round balls.
 Ensure there are no cracks to prevent them from breaking during frying.

 Step 6: Fry Gulab Jamuns